PaulOthar/Static-Allocator/README.md

-# Static-Allocator - Simple memory allocator library
+# s_alloc - Simple memory allocator library
-Static-Allocator is a very simple memory allocator, for building systems with a limited memory budget.
+s_alloc is a very simple memory allocator, for building systems with a limited memory budget.
 Allowing the developer to choose how much memory it will be able to allocate upfront.

 ## How to use
 ### Step 1: Include the library in your project